Hornby Railways was the leading brand of model railways for many years in the United Kingdom. Its

 Argentina and Scandinavia.
 Even though the export models were often painted in 'foreign' liveries, Hornby

 in Elizabeth, New Jersey, to make American-style trains.
-These were colourful and attractive, but low market
+These were colorful and attractive, but low market

 could undercut them and Hornby offered no better-class goods or electric models, but the Wall Street Crash